 Ryan Baxter-King

 Welcome!
 I am a Ph.D.
-Candidate in the Department of Political Science at the University of California, Los Angeles.
+Candidate in the Department of Political Science at the University of California, Los Angeles, and a Predoctoral Fellow at the Center for the Study of Democratic Institutions at Vanderbilt University.

 I study how real-world events interact with voters’ partisan attachments to shape elections and public opinion in the United States.
-My research investigates when voters’ attitudes and political behavior are influenced by changing societal conditions, especially changes in their local environment.
 In particular, my research focuses on those voters who live closest to focusing events, are exposed to salient policy changes, and or whose local communities experience worsening policy outcomes.

-Before starting graduate school at UCLA, I worked in public health and healthcare.
-At the AIDS Institute, New York State Department of Health, I worked in Office of the Medical Director on quality of care initiatives.
-I also worked as a data analyst at Memorial Sloan Kettering Cancer Center in the Department of Strategy and Innovation.
+Prior to graduate school, I worked at the AIDS Institute (New York State Department of Health) in the Office of the Medical Director, and at Memorial Sloan Kettering Cancer Center in the Department of Strategy and Innovation.

 selected publications